materials-data-facility/MID3AS-AM-Challenge/index.md

 There is also an associated monetary and/or resource award that may be issued to Top Performers if they meet eligibility requirements and submit the required documentation.
 Exact details of the breakdown of prize money/resources is under development and award amounts will be communicated through the challenge participation site and may be determined by number of participants.
 Likely, winners and runners-up of each challenge will receive awards.
 An independent third-party will coordinate awards with selected Top Performers.

 ### AWARD ELIGIBILITY
 To be eligible for the monetary and/or resource award, participants must completely fill in and sign the [Air Force Research Laboratory (AFRL) Additive Manufacturing (AM) Modeling Challenge Series Agreement with the National Center for Defense Manufacturing and Machining (NCDMM)](https://materials-data-facility.github.io/MID3AS-AM-Challenge/AFRL_AM_ModelingChallengeSeries_EligibilityForAward_NCDMM.docx) who will act as the independent third-party administrator for the awards.
-Submit your completed agreement to challenge@americamakes.us within a week of challenge submission.
+Submit your completed agreement to <challenge@americamakes.us> within a week of challenge submission.

+<span style="color:#FF2400">**NOTE:</span> Use the DoD Safe SHA-256 Checksum for the ANSWER SUBMISSION CONFIRMATION NUMBER.**

 ## LOGISTICS
 Data packages will carry unlimited data rights to the participants with proper citation.
 Submissions will be the property of the corresponding participant.
 AFRL is requesting rights to use the submissions in derivative work, but will not distribute submissions directly without approval of the corresponding participants.
 ARFL will use submissions as an anonymous aggregate unless participants make individual arrangements with AFRL.
 Participants will be asked to submit results and relevant details of their simulation procedure using a template provided with the challenge problem data package.
 The simulation details will be treated with the same rights and procedures as the results themselves.
 It should be noted that AFRL is not setting any constraints on the modeling approaches allowed by participants.
 Further, any additional information available in literature can be utilized by participants, but should be reported with the submission.